 About the Professorships

 The call for nominations will be published in the fall and awards will be conferred in the spring semester.
+A letter of intent to nominate is acceptable by the nomination deadline.
+A complete letter of nomination addressing all criteria below must be submitted with the applicant’s portfolio by the application due date.
 The application process calls for a rigorous review of the candidates’ portfolio including:

 - Curriculum vita